ddbj/www/_faq/en/offprint-related-seq-data.md

 lang: en
 ---

-## Should we send offprint related to our sequence data?

 <p>Generally, DDBJ do not need any offprint to process your data. <br>Occasionally, DDBJ may contact the submitter of sequence data to ask sending an offprint, if necessary. </p>